The Gospel According to Ezekiel, Chapter 43-44

 The Context of the Temple Vision

-After seeing the ruin of sin, apostasy, exile, and conquest in earlier chapters, this temple stands in stark contrast.
-It's a no-brainer: the temple with God is awesome; life without him is terrible.
+That's a huge point of this vision.
+After countless chapters in Ezekiel showing the ruin and misery of living in sin, apostasy, exile, and conquest by Babylonians, this temple stands in stark contrast.
+It's a no-brainer: that's awesome; that's terrible.
+I want to be in the temple with God.

 He said to me, “Son of man, thus says the Lord God: These are the ordinances for the altar on the day when it is erected, for offering burnt offerings upon it and for throwing blood against it.
 You shall give to the Levitical priests of the family of Zadok, who draw near to me to minister to me, declares the Lord God, a bull from the herd for a sin offering.
 And you shall take some of its blood and put it on the four horns of the altar and on the four corners of the ledge and upon the rim all around.
 Thus you shall purify the altar and make atonement for it.
 You shall also take the fat of the sin offering, and it shall be burned in the appointed place belonging to the temple, outside the sacred area.